-The Dell Alienware AW3418DW is a good monitor for most usages and especially for gaming (see our recommendations for the best gaming monitors, the best ultrawide gaming monitors, and the best curved gaming monitors).
+The Dell Alienware AW3418DW is a good monitor for most usages and especially for gaming (see our recommendations for the best gaming monitors, the best ultrawide gaming monitors, the best 1440p gaming monitors, and the best curved gaming monitors).

 The Dell Alienware AW3418DW is marginally better than the ASUS ROG PG348Q.
 The Alienware has a little faster refresh rate and produces a little less blur in fast-moving content.
 Also, the Alienware has lower input lag and responds slightly quicker to your actions giving you a small edge in gaming.
 Other than those minor differences, the two monitors are very similar.

 The Dell Alienware AW3418DW is somewhat better than the LG 34UC79G-B. The Dell has a better resolution so you can see more detail on your screen and better reflection handling so you will not be bothered if your room has many lights.
 Its ergonomics make it also easier to position as you prefer.
 The LG has an optional black frame insertion feature that can clear blur and make the image crisper.

 The Dell Alienware AW3418DW is a bit better than the Acer Z35P.
 The Acer has slightly better dark room performance, but the Dell looks better when viewed at an angle.
 The Dell also has a faster response time, so fast moving objects have less blur trail behind them.

 The Dell Alienware AW3418DW is better than the Dell U3417W.
 The Alienware has a much lower input lag, less trail blur, and a faster refresh rate which help it deliver a great gaming experience.